IvanProdaiko94/UCU-scala-final-project/readme.md

    ./kafka_client.sh
    ```

-   If you're on Windows - then configure Putty accordingly
+   If you're on Windows - then configure Putty accordingly - use MSKKeyPair.pem file provided to you.

+   Once logged in - you can run commands below from the home dir.

    Basically, you need 3 types of operations: